srcvirus/vne-reallocation-cplex/README.md

   * PeerID = Ignored
   * Cost = Cost of provisioning unit bandwidth on this link.
 Cost is ignored for virtual links.
-  * Bandwidth = Available bandwidth of a physical link.
+  * Bandwidth = Residual bandwidth of a physical link.
 In case of virtual link, this is the bandwidth requirement
   * Delay = Latency of a physical link.
 In case of virtual link, this is the maximum delay requirement for the virtual link.
+(Not used)

 A location constraint file contains as many lines as the number of virtual nodes.
 Each line is a comma separated list of values.
 The first value indicates